hilmarx/kidnap-insurance/README.md

 2. Insuree gets kidnapped.
 Kidnapper makes a ransom demand.
 Anyone can top-off the insurance contract to hold at least enough funds to cover the ransom.

 3. Insuree gives the password to the kidnapper.
-The kidnapper generates a hash of the password and his address (off-chain or with `generateHash`) and can now call `initiateRansomWithdraw(hash, ransomAmount)`.
+The kidnapper generates a hash of the password and his address (off-chain or with `generateHash`) and commits the hash to the contract with `commit`.
+After 20 blocks, the kidnapper can call `initiateRansomWithdraw(password, ransomAmount)`.
 This activates a hardcoded timer (e.g. 3 days), after which the kidnapper can withdraw the ransom.

 4. During the delay period, the friends of the insuree can veto the ransom payment by calling `vetoWithdraw`.
 Calling this functions requires a payment of two times the ransom, and it will irreversibly burn the ransom and the payed amount.